This consultation is now closed.

 To request a copy of the consultation on the future of specialised vascular services in West Yorkshire to be sent to you by post, please email england.WYVfeedback@nhs.net or telephone 0113 8251536.

-Six events in the local community will also be taking place for members of the public and patients to attend.
-These will provide an opportunity for clinical leaders to explain the proposals.
-Details of these events are set out below for people interested in attending:
+Six events in the local community took place for members of the public and patients to attend.
+They provided an opportunity for clinical leaders to explain the proposals.
+Details of these events are set out below.

 - Kirklees/Huddersfield: 3 October, 2pm until 4pm.
 Venue: The John Smiths Stadium, Stadium Way, Huddersfield, HD1 6PG.